marco-mariotti/easyterm/docs/showcase.rst

 1) *default_opt*: a dictionary defining which options your program accepts, and what are their default arguments.
 2) *help_msg*: the text displayed when your program is run with any of ``-h`` or ``-help`` or ``--help``.

-:func:`~easyterm.colorprint.command_line_options` returns a dictionary-like object which has option names as keys and, as their associated values, the arguments to use in the current program execution (i.e., those provided by the user, or in their absence, default values).
+:func:`~easyterm.commandlineopt.command_line_options` returns a dictionary-like object which has option names as keys and, as their associated values, the arguments to use in the current program execution (i.e., those provided by the user, or in their absence, default values).